Skip to main content

 Biography

 Sylvie Delacroix is the Inaugural Jeff Price Chair in Digital Law.
-She is also a fellow of the Alan Turing Institute and a visiting professor at Tohoku University.
+She is also the director of the Centre for Data Futures and a visiting professor at Tohoku University.
 Her research focuses on the role played by habit within ethical agency, the social sustainability of the data ecosystem that makes generative AI possible and bottom-up data empowerment.
 The latter work led to the first data trusts pilots worldwide being launched in 2022 in the context of the Data Trusts initiative www.datatrusts.uk.

 The public policy dimensions of her work have led her to being invited to contribute to multiple policy initiatives.
 She has also acted as an expert for public bodies, such as the UK’s DCMS Department, and served on the Public Policy Commission on the use of algorithms in the justice system (Law Society of England and Wales).